 To help companies in the current situation, Member States can approve measures within an already existing framework, especially on the basis of Articles 107(2)(b), 107(3)(b) and 107(3)(c) of the Treaty on the Functioning of the European Union (TFEU) and in accordance with the de minimis rules and the General Block Exemption Regulation.
 Earlier this month, European Commission thus approved a 12 million EUR Danish scheme to compensate damages caused by cancellations of large public events due to COVID-19 outbreak.
 European Commission decided on the compatibility of the Danish scheme with the State Aid rules within 24 hours and thus sent an important signal to Member States that it intends to actively participate in the management of the current economic situation.

 In addition, the European Commission adopted a Temporary Framework, based on Article 107(3)(b) of the TFEU (aid to remedy a serious disturbance in the economy of a Member State).
 The Temporary framework, as amended on 3 April 2020, contains specific measures intended to mitigate consequences of SARS-CoV-2 (COVID-19).
-Namely, it permits 10 types of aid: (i) direct grants, equity injections, selective tax advantages and advance payments, intended to address urgent liquidity needs of undertakings, in the amount of up to 800,000 EUR per undertaking; (ii) State guarantees for loans taken by undertakings from bank, which are intended to ensure that banks keep providing loans to the customers who need them; (iii) subsidised public loans to undertakings in the form of subsidised interest rates for loans; (iv) safeguards for banks that channel State aid to the real economy, which is intended as an aid for bank’s customers and not the banks themselves; (v) public short-term export credit insurance; (vi) support for coronavirus related research and development; (vii) support for the construction and upscaling of testing facilities; (viii) support for the production of products relevant to tackle the coronavirus outbreak, (ix) targeted support in the form of deferral of tax payment and/or suspensions of social security contributions; and (x) targeted support in the form of wage subsidies for employees.
+The Framework was further expanded with another amendment, which is intended to address the recapitalisation and subordinated debt measures.
+Namely, the Temporary Framework permits 11 types of aid: (i) direct grants, equity injections, selective tax advantages and advance payments, intended to address urgent liquidity needs of undertakings, in the amount of up to 800,000 EUR per undertaking; (ii) State guarantees for loans taken by undertakings from bank, which are intended to ensure that banks keep providing loans to the customers who need them; (iii) subsidised public loans to undertakings in the form of subsidised interest rates for loans; (iv) safeguards for banks that channel State aid to the real economy, which is intended as an aid for bank’s customers and not the banks themselves; (v) public short-term export credit insurance; (vi) support for coronavirus related research and development; (vii) support for the construction and upscaling of testing facilities; (viii) support for the production of products relevant to tackle the coronavirus outbreak, (ix) targeted support in the form of deferral of tax payment and/or suspensions of social security contributions; (x) targeted support in the form of wage subsidies for employees; and (xi) targeted recapitalisation aid to non-financial companies if no other appropriate solution is available.
+In regard to the latter measure, it should be noted that the novel amendment provides several safeguards to avoid undue distortions of competition within the EU.
 It should be noted that under certain conditions, certain aids from the Framework can be cumulated with each other and also with other existing types of aid.
 To ensure that the Temporary Framework is not used for taxpayer support unrelated to the COVID-19 outbreak, only the undertakings that entered into difficulty after 31 December 2019 are envisioned to be eligible for aid.
 The Temporary Framework is intended to be in place until the end of December 2020 but can be extended upon the European Commission’s prior assessment.
-European Commission already issued 27 decisions, whereby it approved State aid schemes under the newly adopted Temporary Framework, with most approvals said to be granted within 24 hours of their notification.
+Due to the nature of solvency issues that the last amendment intends to address, the period for recapitalisation measures has been extended until the end of June 2021.
+European Commission already issued 108 decisions, whereby it approved State aid schemes under the newly adopted Temporary Framework, with most approvals said to be granted within 24 hours of their notification.